LSSTDESC/rail_attic/docs/source/futureplans.rst

 Future plans
 ************

-The next stages (tentative project codenames subject to change) can be executed in any order or even simultaneously and may be broken into smaller pieces each corresponding to an LSST-DESC Note.
+The next stages (tentative project codenames subject to change) can be executed in any order or even simultaneously and may be broken into smaller pieces, each corresponding to an LSST-DESC Note.

 * Extend the imperfect prior models and experimental design to accommodate template-fitting codes (name TBD).